 During June, July and August, Vasaborgen is open almost every day from 11:00 a.m. to 4:00 p.m.
 Some days Vasaborgen closes earlier due to a wedding or other event.
 See website for the exact dates.
 In addition to public tours, Vasaborgen offers pre-booked tours for groups, companies and organizations as well as weddings in a historic environment.
 Pre-booked tours can also be given during winter.
 Vasaborgen is a ruin and unfortunately not adapted for people with reduced mobility.
 Visiting the entrance and the ground floor is fine.

-By the entrance you can buy souvenirs from Uppsala, Uppland and Sweden.
+By the entrance there is also a store where you can buy souvenirs from Uppsala, Uppland and Sweden.